 AIR-REPORT A report from an aircraft in flight prepared in conformity with requirements for position, and operational and/or meteorological reporting.
 AIR-TAXIING Movement of a helicopter/VTOL above the surface of an aerodrome, normally in ground effect and at a ground speed normally less than 37 km/h (20 kt).
 Note.- The actual height may vary, and some helicopters may require air-taxiing above 8 m (25 ft) AGL to reduce ground effect turbulence or provide clearance for cargo slingloads.
 AIR TRAFFIC All traffic in flight, or operating on the manoeuvring area of an aerodrome.
 AIR TRAFFIC CONTROL CLEARANCE Authorisation for an aircraft to proceed under conditions specified by an air traffic unit.
 Note 1. - For convenience, the term "air traffic control clearance" is frequently abbreviated to "clearance" when used in appropriate contexts.
 Note 2.- The abbreviated term "clearance" may be prefixed by the words "taxi", "take-off", "departure", "en-route", "approach" or "landing" to indicate the particular portion of flight to which the air traffic control clearance relates.
 AIR TRAFFIC CONTROL INSTRUCTION Directives issued by air traffic control for the purpose of requiring the pilot to take specific action.
-AIR TRAFFIC CONTROL SERVICE A service provided for the purpose of: a) preventing collisions: between aircraft, and on the manoeuvring area between aircraft and obstructions; and b) expediting and maintaining an orderly flow of air traffic.
+AIR TRAFFIC CONTROL A service provided for the purpose of: SERVICE a) preventing collisions: between aircraft, and on the manoeuvring area between aircraft and obstructions; and b) expediting and maintaining an orderly flow of air traffic.
 AIR TRAFFIC CONTROL UNIT A generic term meaning variously, area control centre, approach control unit or aerodrome control tower.
-AIR TRAFFIC CONTROLLER RATING An authorisation entered on or associated with an air traffic controller licence and forming part thereof, stating special conditions, privileges or limitations pertaining to such licence granted or issued under paragraph 62A(4) of the Air Navigation Order (Cap.
-6, O 2).
+AIR TRAFFIC CONTROL (ATC) SKILL-SET A category of skills specific to an air traffic controller rating that are required in order to exercise the privileges associated with that rating.